A Breakdown of the True Cost of Living in Denver, Colorado

 Is It Better to Rent or Buy?

-One of the most important questions to answer when looking for a home is whether you should buy or rent.
+No matter if you are moving during the holiday season or in summer one of the most important questions to answer when looking for a home is whether you should buy or rent.
 Either way, you should be prepared for somewhat high housing costs.
 If you’re moving with kids and you’d instead buy a house for your family to live comfortably, brace yourself.
 According to Zillow, the median home value is close to $455,000.

 Buying an apartment is not that affordable, either.
 According to data provided by Numbeo, the price per square meter for an apartment in the center is over $4,500.
 If, however, you’re planning to move to the outskirts, these figures drop significantly – to $3,000 per square meter.
 As for renting, the rent for a one-bedroom apartment in the downtown area is over $1,600.
 The rent for a three-bedroom flat is close to $3,000 in the center and above $2,200 outside the center.